Raymond Ching: Background

 Ching was born in Wellington, New Zealand.
-Around the age of twelve he dropped out of high school and started an apprenticeship in advertising, eventually becoming an art director.
+Around the age of twelve, he dropped out of high school and started an apprenticeship in advertising, eventually becoming an art director.
 Dissatisfied with this career path, he turned to painting.
-A seminal experience from his youth has been noted as influencing his interest in ornithological illustration: during a class visit to a museum, Ching became fascinated by a collection of stuffed hummingbirds, inspiring a lifelong love and fascination with birds, feathers, and flight.
+A seminal experience from his youth has been noted as influencing his interest in ornithological illustration.
+During a class visit to a museum, Ching became fascinated by a collection of stuffed hummingbirds, inspiring a lifelong love and fascination with birds, feathers, and flight.

 Painting career

 In the 1960s, Ching began to exhibit and sell paintings of birds.
-His first exhibition, Thirty Birds, at the John Leech Galleries in Auckland in 1966 was of highly detailed watercolours using drybrush technique, and was an immediate sell-out.
+His first exhibition, 'Thirty Birds, at the John Leech Galleries in Auckland in 1966 was of highly detailed watercolours using drybrush technique, and was an immediate sell-out.
 He was discovered internationally by Sir William Collins of Collins publishing.
-A keen ornithologist, Sir William was scouring the world for bird painters to produce a prestigious series of book.
+A keen ornithologist, Sir William was scouring the world for bird painters to produce a prestigious series of books.
 Sir William came to New Zealand, attended Ching's second exhibition at the John Leech Galleries and discussed publishing a book of his work.
-On returning to the UK, Sir William took some of Ching's work to his friend, Sir Peter Scott, who then telegraphed Ching inviting him to call on him at Slimbridge.
+On his return to the UK, Sir William brought some of Ching's work to his friend, Sir Peter Scott, who then telegraphed Ching, inviting him to call on him at Slimbridge.

-Within a short time, Ching moved to London, where he lived near Portobello Road.
-Before Collins had a chance to produce the book discussed with Sir William, Ray was introduced to The Reader's Digest who, with Collins, had been planning a major book on the birds of Britain.
-Almost every bird artist in the British isles had been assessed and rejected as not having what was required to produce a breakthrough in field guides.
-The book, in addition to containing all the accurate information on the birds of Britain, should have the style and drama to appeal to those who had never picked up a field guide in their lives.
-The publishers had begun to despair of ever finding anyone with the graphic excitement they believed necessary, and the project had been almost abandoned when Ray appeared on the scene.
+Later, Ching moved to London, where he lived near Portobello Road.
+Before Collins had a chance to produce the book discussed with Sir William, Ray was introduced to The Reader's Digest who together with Collins, had been planning a major book about the birds of Britain.
+Almost every bird artist in the British Isles had been assessed and rejected as not having what was required to produce a breakthrough in field guides.
+The book, in addition to containing all the accurate information on the birds of Britain, should have the style and drama to appeal to those who have never picked up a field guide in their lives.
+The publishers had begun to despair of ever finding anyone with the graphic excitement they believed necessary, and the project had been almost abandoned when Ray appeared at the scene.

-Deeply impressed with the originality and uniqueness of his work, the publishers quickly realised that here was the artist for The Reader's Digest Book of British Birds.
+Deeply impressed with the originality and uniqueness of his work, the publishers quickly realised that he was the artist for The Reader's Digest Book of British Birds.
 They asked him how long he would need to paint the 230 full-colour portraits required.
 The publishers believed the project entailed as much as six years' work, and had earlier thought to spread the commission among six artists, each to take a year.
-Although he had arrived in England with the intention of getting on with his own book, the offer struck a nerve in the young colonial wanting to make his mark.
+Although he had arrived in England with the intention of getting on with his book, the offer struck a nerve in the young colonial wanting to make his mark.
 "I can do them all myself and in under a year!" he rashly declared.
 It was a huge effort and left him at the end of that year, ill, exhausted and penniless.